ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Led to too many lawsuits from women's rights groups

 Lying
-Was being abused on routine traffic stops
+Was being abused at routine traffic stops
 Too many lawsuits against the NYPD
 Being exploited by cops at traffic stops as impromptu polygraph